Skip to main content

 Associate passkey with familiar concepts

 Research indicated that participants sought to understand the nature and value of passkeys, but vague or technical explanations often led to confusion and passkey creation abandonment.
-However, familiar biometric iconography and brief messaging that compared passkeys to familiar technologies was most effective at providing the right level of information to inform participants about passkeys and give them the confidence to proceed with using this unfamiliar technology.
+Familiar biometric iconography and brief comparisons to familiar technologies were effective at building initial confidence.
+To strengthen understanding even further, it is important to expand examples beyond biometrics, such as including PINs and device passwords, to show that passkeys can work with multiple secure unlock methods.
+Providing this broader context helps participants feel more informed and empowered to use this new technology across different devices.

 For people who already have a passkey, the passkey cards afford them an unmistakable object in the interface they can later see in their mind, find later in Account Settings, and use to get helpful information about the passkey.